ajtomato/PythonTutorial/README.md

 ### 9.10.
 Generator Expressions

 Some simple generators can be coded succinctly as expressions using a syntax similar to list comprehensions but with parentheses instead of brackets.

+## 10. Brief Tour of the Standard Library

+### 10.1.
+Operating System Interface

+The _os_ module provides dozens of functions for interacting with the operating system.

+For daily file and directory management tasks, the _shutil_ module provides a higher level interface that is easier to use.

+### 10.2.
+File Wildcards

+The _glob_ module provides a function for making file lists from directory wildcard searches.

+### 10.3.
+Command Line Arguments

+    >>> import sys
+    >>> print(sys.argv)

+The _getopt_ module processes _sys.argv_ using the conventions of the Unix getopt() function.
+More powerful and flexible command line processing is provided by the _argparse_ module.

+### 10.4.
+Error Output Redirection and Program Termination

+The _sys_ module also has attributes for _stdin_, _stdout_, and _stderr_.

+    >>> sys.stderr.write('Warning, log file not found starting a new one\n')

+The most direct way to terminate a script is to use _sys.exit()_.

+### 10.5.
+String Pattern Matching

+The _re_ module provides regular expression tools for advanced string processing.

+When only simple capabilities are needed, string methods are preferred because they are easier to read and debug.

+### 10.6.
+Mathematics

+The _math_ module gives access to the underlying C library functions for floating point math.

+The _random_ module provides tools for making random selections.

+The _statistics_ module calculates basic statistical properties (the mean, median, variance, etc.) of numeric data.

+The SciPy project <https://scipy.org> has many other modules for numerical computations.

+### 10.7.
+Internet Access

+Two of the simplest are _urllib.request_ for retrieving data from URLs and _smtplib_ for sending mail.

+    >>> from urllib.request import urlopen
+    >>> with urlopen('http://tycho.usno.navy.mil/cgi-bin/timer.pl') as response:
+    ...     for line in response:
+    ...         line = line.decode('utf-8')  # Decoding the binary data to text.
+    ...         if 'EST' in line or 'EDT' in line:  # look for Eastern Time ...             print(line)

+    <BR>Nov.
+25, 09:43:32 PM EST

+    >>> import smtplib
+    >>> server = smtplib.SMTP('localhost')
+    >>> server.sendmail('soothsayer@example.org', 'jcaesar@example.org',
+    ... """To: jcaesar@example.org
+    ...
+From: soothsayer@example.org
+    ...
+    ...
+Beware the Ides of March.
+    ... """)
+    >>> server.quit()

+### 10.8.
+Dates and Times

+The _datetime_ module supplies classes for manipulating dates and times in both simple and complex ways.

+### 10.9.
+Data Compression

+Common data archiving and compression formats are directly supported by modules including: _zlib_, _gzip_, _bz2_, _lzma_, _zipfile_ and _tarfile_.

+### 10.10.
+Performance Measurement

+The _timeit_ module quickly demonstrates a modest performance advantage.

+In contrast to _timeit_‘s fine level of granularity, the _profile_ and _pstats_ modules provide tools for identifying time critical sections in larger blocks of code.

+### 10.11.
+Quality Control

+The _doctest_ module provides a tool for scanning a module and validating tests embedded in a program’s docstrings.

+    def average(values):
+        """Computes the arithmetic mean of a list of numbers.

+        >>> print(average([20, 30, 70]))
+        40.0
+        """
+        return sum(values) / len(values)

+    import doctest
+    doctest.testmod()   # automatically validate the embedded tests

+The _unittest_ module is not as effortless as the doctest module, but it allows a more comprehensive set of tests to be maintained in a separate file.

+    import unittest

+    class TestStatisticalFunctions(unittest.TestCase):

+        def test_average(self):
+            self.assertEqual(average([20, 30, 70]), 40.0)
+            self.assertEqual(round(average([1, 5, 7]), 1), 4.3)
+            with self.assertRaises(ZeroDivisionError):
+                average([])
+            with self.assertRaises(TypeError):
+                average(20, 30, 70)

+    unittest.main()  # Calling from the command line invokes all tests

+### 10.12.
+Batteries Included